Child Born in UK to Non-British Parents: Legal Guide

 The case means it may be possible to register as a British if an individual was born in the UK, is under the age of 22 and is stateless.

-What are the requirements for a child to register as a British citizen if they are stateless?
+To register a child as a British citizen if they are stateless, the following must apply:

 • the child was born in the UK; and